 Prof. Ferry Breedveld

-Ferry Breedveld studied medicine in Leiden and subsequently specialised in internal medicine and rheumatology.
+Ferry Breedveld studied medicine in Leiden and subsequently specialized in internal medicine and rheumatology.
 His research interest was the pathophysiology of autoimmune rheumatic diseases and the development of rational, biologic treatments.
-Insight in the mechanisms underlying rheumatoid inflammation reveiled potential targets for therapy.
-When biotechnology in the 80’s allowed the production of monoclonal antibodies he was involved in experimental and clinical work that resulted in successful therapies based on the suppression of T and B lymphocytes as well as cytokines.
 He was appointed to professor of rheumatology and Head of the Department of Rheumatology in 1989.
-In 2000 he was appointed to Chaiman of Medicine in Leiden and in 2006 to CEO of Leiden University Medical Centre.
+In 2000 he was appointed to Chairman of Medicine in Leiden and in 2006 to CEO of Leiden University Medical Centre.
 As hospital administrator his focus was on quality assurance in Medicine.
-From 2003 till 2005 he was president of the European League Against Rheumatism (EULAR).
-Professor Breedveld is honorary member of several scientific organisations and member of the Royal Acadamy for Arts and Sciences.
+From 2003 until 2005 he was president of the European League Against Rheumatism (EULAR).
+Professor Breedveld is honorary member of several scientific organizations and member of the Royal Academy for Arts and Sciences.

 Prof. Corinne L. Hofman

 Corinne L. Hofman is Professor of Caribbean Archaeology and former Dean of the Faculty of Archaeology, Leiden University.
 She is also a senior researcher at the Royal Netherlands Institute for Southeast Asian and Caribbean Studies (KITLV/KNAW).
 Over the past 30 years, Hofman and her team have conducted archaeological research on many Caribbean islands.
-Her research and publications are highly multidisciplinary, transcending the boundaries of the social sciences, humanities, and natural sciences and her endeavor is the development of new tools and techniques for humanities research.
-She is particularly interested in the co-creation of research, community engagement and outreach.
-Consequently, Hofman’s research has provided groundbreaking insights into Indigenous Caribbean histories and perspectives hitherto overshadowed by dominant Eurocentric viewpoints.
-Major themes of interest include human-environment relationships, traditional knowledge systems, colonial intercultural dynamics, island archaeology, and regional comparative research.
+Her major themes of interest include human-environment relationships, traditional knowledge systems, colonial intercultural dynamics, island archaeology, and regional comparative research.
 Her motivation lies in the appraisal, safeguarding, and preservation of the Caribbean’s vulnerable cultural heritage, and the resilience of its contemporary communities amid the current social and environmental challenges.
-Corinne has organized numerous international conferences and symposia on these topics.
-Since 1989, Corinne has obtained numerous research grants and prizes, including the NWO-VICI grant in 2007, the KNAW Merian-prize for women in science in 2013, the ERC-Synergy Grant for the NEXUS1492 project in 2012, the Spinoza price in 2014, and Distinguished Lorentz Fellow (NIAS) in 2018.
-She is an elected member of the Dutch Academy of Arts and Sciences (KNAW), the Royal Dutch Scientific Society (KHMW), the Academia Europaea and is corresponding fellow of the British Academy.
-Between 2013 and 2021 she was a member of the Netherlands National Commission for UNESCO.